POEMS

 were already using the word deinos, their word

-for uncanny, clever, awesome, fearful.
+for clever, awesome, uncanny, and fearful.

 a recent apex in a wondrous world.

-experimentation is a natural act, reveals
+experimentation is a natural act,

-how daring creation must be, at core.
+reveals how daring creation must be, at core.

 A "venturing" Hölderlin called it.
+Open-ended,

-Open-ended, neither rule-bound nor chaotic,
+neither rule-bound nor chaotic, Spinoza

-Spinoza said, but creative within evolving forms.
+said, but creative within evolving forms.

-This he called: Natura naturans.
+This he called Natura naturans.

 An idea, Ernst Bloch notes, that "presupposes...

-a notion of Natura abscondita, the hidden nature
+a notion of Natura abscondita, hidden

-pressing for its own revelation.
+nature pressing for its own revelation.”

-Thus "nature in its final manifestation lies within the…
+Thus "nature in its final manifestation

-future of those alliances mediated through
+lies within the…future of those alliances

-humanity” and nature, or being itself.
+mediated through humanity” and Being itself.

-To identity the future alliances, we can
+For those future alliances, we can turn

 nor sanction all possible human doings: